 I have spent years playing bass guitar in local bands in Chicago.
 What I have learned from making music is how to generate new ideas collaboratively with a group of creative individuals.
-Everything from my guitar tuners to my pedals have helped me to collaborate with others.
 When my first band started, we were a group of musicians with a simple goal in common: to write good songs together.
 Our first rehearsal in the singer’s basement was a rough, noisy mess, but with each consecutive rehearsal we got better as musicians and as collaborators.

 One day I was working on a song with my guitarist and had the idea of switching to a different chord.
 Just by glancing at him, he realized I had a new idea and followed me to the chord I was playing.
 Our communication process became this efficient within only a month of meeting and rehearsing together.
 With more experienced musicians (than we were at the time) this level of collaboration can happen instantaneously.